yashaharshika/Predictive-Analysis/DeepLearningAlgorithms/CNN/README.md

 * **Undersampling**: Reducing the majority class to match the minority class size to train the CNN model.
 * **Oversampling**: Increasing the minority class using techniques like SMOTE to match the majority class size to train the CNN model.
-* Model training and evaluation to assess the performance of the CNN models under different sampling strategies.